dodoturkoz/data-science/README.md

 ## Geometric Brownian Motion
 Explored a stochastic differential equation to investigate geometric brownian motion which is often used in mathematical finance to model stock prices in the Black–Scholes model.

-## The Sharpe Ratio (Risk and Returns)
-Completed the DataCamp project on the Sharpe ratio, which is used to compare the return of an investment with its risk.